bohdanmartines/bohdanmartines.github.io/_posts/2023-10-15-deploying-your-first-spring-boot-application-to-cloud-with-aws.md

 ```

 What we see is that the application is running, and the port number 8080 is correct.
 But it is possible to call
-application only within the remote box itself.
+the application only within the remote box itself.

 Let's check the security group configuration.
 Navigate to the EC2 instance details page.
 Scroll down and select **Security** tab.
-There will be the link to the
+There will be a link to the
 security
 group that we use.
 Click on it and see which traffic is allowed in the **Inbound rules**.